 beautiful large pictures

-We allocated low drawer that she can access easily.
-There are things like cloths for her to wipe her face, hands, her cutlery, an extra glass and plates.
+We allocated a low drawer that she can access easily.
+There are things like clothes for her to wipe her face, hands, her cutlery, extra glass, and plates.

-In order for her to be able to wash her hands we attach a plastic shoe horn to the tap using an elastic band.
-When she needs to wash hands she bring her stool, stands on it, gets soap, I turn the tap and she washes, hands, gets down, dries her hands and carries away her stool.
+In order for her to be able to wash her hands, we attach a plastic shoehorn to the tap using an elastic band.
+When she needs to wash her hands she brings her stool, stands on it, gets soap, I turn the tap and she washes, hands, gets down, dries her hands, and carries away her stool.

-She also has practical life shelves to allow her practice practical life skills such as window cleaning, dusting, also to clean the flour and table after her meal.
+She also has practical life shelves to allow her to practice practical life skills such as window cleaning, dusting, also to clean the floor and table after her meal.

 The Living Room

-We set a corner in the living room for play with an activity center, doll house, Lego and and a couple of dolls.
+We set a corner in the living room for play with an activity center, dollhouse, Lego, and a couple of dolls.
 These activities are there to encourage free open-ended play.
-It also has a display of her art work and a sun catcher.
+It also has a display of her artwork and a suncatcher.

-There is also a tunnel, couple of balls and a CD player for gross motor activities.
-There are usually three disks available for her to choose from – with relaxing music, dance music and children’s songs.
-I plan to add a disks with audio stories once she is a bit older.
-She knows how to turn CD player on and off, change volume and swap disks.
+There is also a tunnel, a couple of balls, and a CD player for gross motor activities.
+There are usually three disks available for her to choose from – with relaxing music, dance music, and children’s songs.
+I plan to add disks with audio stories once she is a bit older.
+She knows how to turn the CD player on and off, change volume, and swap disks.

 The Outside Area

-Outside area is for sandpit play, painting, crafts and water play.
+The outside area is for sandpit play, painting, crafts, and water play.
 We turned a wooden garden bed into a sandpit.

-I invite to to continue reading about a Montessori Set up at home:
+I invite you to continue reading about a Montessori Set up at home:

 Montessori Inspired: Practical Life for Every Day